 Portland, OR 97232

-Marriage certificate copies are available from the Clackamas County Recording Division of the Office of the County Clerk.
+Marriage certificate copies are available from the Recording Division of the County Clerk's office:

 Clackamas County Clerk

 1710 Red Soils Court

 Please see our Marriage Licenses web page for thorough information on marriage licensing.

 The Oregon Health Division, Center for Health Statistics (and Vital Records) can provide you with a summary of a marriage record.
 (Records go back to 1906).

 Please refer to the Clackamas County Circuit Court website to determine if your file is at the Court or needs to be ordered from the County Records Center.
 Requests for files should be made 48 hours in advance of the date needed to allow for retrieval.